telefonicaid/fiware-pep-steelskin/README.md

 * [Development documentation](#development)

 ## <a name="overview"/> Overview
-The FiWare Policy Enforcement Point is a proxy meant to secure independent FiWare components, by intercepting every request sent to the component, validating it against the Keystone proxy.
+The Orion Policy Enforcement Point (PEP) is a proxy meant to secure independent FiWare components, by intercepting every request sent to the component, validating it against the Keystone proxy.
 This validation is based in three pieces of data:

 * User token: comes from the OAuth authorization server and is taken from the `x-auth-token` header.
 * Organization: is read from the `fiware-service` header and identifies the protected component.